-This isn’t to be hurtful, but to make you realise that the onus of habit change is on you and not the diet or anybody else: the sooner you start to take responsibility for your health and body the sooner you’re going to make a change.
+A lot of factors may have led you to where you are today–factors that may well have been out of your control–but regardless of whose fault it is, the onus of habit change is on you and the sooner you start to take responsibility for your health and body the sooner you’re going to make a change.

 Read any real literature on human psychology and development and you’ll soon notice a common theme: humans thrive on stress and challenges.
 Of course there’s a limit, and too much is just as bad as not enough.
 But, the problem is we’re becoming more and more averse to any amount of effort and discomfort.

 Which isn’t good because fat loss sucks.
 It’s damn hard and there is absolutely nothing “effortless” about it.